 Weather in Virginia changes frequently and can be rainy throughout the year.
 Be sure to pack a waterproof jacket and waterproof backpack cover no matter what the forecast says.
 You'll also need plenty of water, snacks, extra clothes, and a good first aid kit.
-This packing list for an REI guided hike is a good checklist but add first aid gear to your pack.

 If this is your first visit to Shenandoah, you'll find lots of great information online to help with your planning.